 - Earned five PADI Specialty Diver Certifications

-- Have logged a minimum of 50 dives
+- Have logged a minimum of fifty dives

-- Complete application to be a Master Scuba Diver
+- Complete the application to be a Master Scuba Diver

 - At least 18 years old

 - PADI Advanced Open Water Diver certified

 - EFR Primary and Secondary Care completed within past two years